qualityshepherd/brine/assets/posts/southern_coast.md

 ### HEXES

+**0101 Dark Tower**
+A shabby stone tower rises from tall grass.
+Its pale stones etched with fading runes, obscured beneath tangled vines.
+No path leads to its door; windows dark and silent.
+Even in bright sun, the tower casts no shadow. **Varjo** (`Shadow Mage, Hermit, Obsessive`), a forgotten mage, now lives within his tower's _shadow_, writing a book he believes will make him immortal.
+He can't abide trespassers; he calls from his dark tower, warning any who come too close to fuck off!—his mind consumed by the fear of discovery.

 **0102 Razor's Edge**: A mountain stream violently carves a path, waters churning with deadly fury.
 A single weathered bridge—more rope and rotting planks than structure—spans the chasm.
 It looks unlikely to bear anything heavier than a whisper.

 **0103 The Alarum Fields** A hidden valley home to rare orange flowers, known as Alarums.
 When approached, the blossoms emit a soft, high-pitched sound, calling out potential dangers.
 The flowers are harvested and dried to create natural alarms.
 They also make a highly sought-after tea, renowned for its ability to strengthen the drinker’s resolve and sharpen their wits.